 There is no set rule for what wood to use when smoking pork.
 I like to use a mix of hickory and cherry when smoking pork.
 Hickory gives a nice smoke flavor and when combined with some of the fruit woods, it produces a great blend.
 You can also mix maple and cherry or apple for another favorite when smoking.
 The choice is up to you.

-I first like to cleanly take off the bone and then cut them with a medium slice.
+I first like to cleanly take off the bone of the Traeger smoked pork chops and then cut them with a medium slice.
 Serve them with rice or potatoes and your favorite vegetables.
-Some of the best sides to serve with these are smoked scalloped potatoes, smoked sweet potatoes, grilled carrots, grilled broccoli, grilled squash, and cornbread.
-Be sure to have dessert ready with either smoked cheesecake or apple cherry crumble.
+Some of the best sides to serve with these are smoked sweet potatoes, grilled carrots, and cornbread.

 Equipment